Where did the Israelites cross the Red Sea?

 It is natural today to look at the Sinai Peninsula and consider it “Egyptian” territory, and northwestern Saudi Arabia as the start of the “Arabian” territory.
 But historically, that hasn’t always been the case.
 In fact, it’s more of an historical aberration.

-When Paul mentioned Mount Sinai “in Arabia,” the Sinai Peninsula was geographically considered part of wider Arabia.
-The Romans called this Sinai province, which they controlled from c.e.
-106 to c.e.
-630, Arabia Petraea (see map above, right)—a territory in large part made up of the Sinai Peninsula.
+When Paul mentioned Mount Sinai “in Arabia,” the Sinai Peninsula was itself geographically considered part of wider Arabia.
+The Romans called this Sinai province Arabia Petraea (see map, right)—a territory in large part made up of the Sinai Peninsula, and ruled by them from the start of the second century c.e. to the sixth.

 And classical historians in the centuries leading up to Paul were likewise labeling the Sinai Peninsula as part of Arabia, not associated with Egypt in the west.
-The reason for this is its parallel geography to the rest of Arabia, as well as the same nomadic tribes of people who dwelled within.
+One reason for this is its parallel geography to the rest of Arabia, as well as it being home to the same nomadic tribes of people dwelling within.
 The Romans conquered their Sinai “Arabia” territory from the Arab Nabateans (left), whose kingdom spanned from the third century b.c.e. to c.e.
 106. The Nabateans took it over from the earlier Arab Qedarites (below, right).

-In fact, in the third century b.c.e., the Jewish translators of the Bible into the Septuagint Greek cited the land of Goshen, where the majority of the Israelites dwelled during their time in Egypt, as “of Arabia” (Genesis 46:34; lxx).
+In fact, in the third century b.c.e., the Jewish translators of the Bible into the Septuagint Greek (lxx) called the land of Goshen, where the majority of the Israelites dwelled during their time in Egypt, as “of Arabia” (Genesis 46:34; lxx).
 Thus, if Paul’s first century “in Arabia” statement means that Mount Sinai cannot have been in the Sinai Peninsula, then by that same logic these Israelites were not slaves in Egypt!
 Paul’s statement, then, in no way precludes a Mount Sinai in the Sinai Peninsula, and thus a crossing of the Gulf of Suez.
-Just the opposite.

 And to this day, it is the Gulf of Suez on the western edge of the Sinai that is the modern border separating the continents of Africa and Asia.
 The Sinai Peninsula categorized, again, with the Arabian side—not Egypt.